Mach1Studios/m1-research-blog/content/glossary/misc-terms.md

 ---
 ### [3D Audio](../misc-terms#3daudio)

-3D audio as a term can often be found used in marketing campaigns where zero spatial audio is happening and there is no for of interactivity such as head-tracking or movement.
+3D audio as a term that can often be found used very broadly and sometimes incorrectly in marketing materials.
 This raises some questions about market intelligence and can lead to issues where specific features or even projects are misunderstood technologically by consumers due to the varying level of expectations thrown around for the terms such as "3D Audio" or even "Spatial Audio".

 3D Audio has been used as a term to describe any of the following:
  - headtracking and interactive spatial audio